 Peace Direct - stopping wars one person at a time

-Every minute, two people die in conflicts around the world.
+Every minute, two people die in conflicts around the world, and families are forced from their homes.
 But in these conflicts there are local people ending violence, saving lives and repairing shattered communities.
 Person by person, let’s build a world where no-one dies because of war.

 Charity information: Peace Direct